commscope-ruckus/RUCKUS-Cloud-Postman/README.md

 Many variables will be assigned automatically by the scripts in this collection, using Pre-request Script and Tests in Postman.
 Change the variable values as appropriate (for instance, the AP and ICX switch serial number, network ssid, etc)

 Note: Many RUCKUS Cloud write-APIs are asynchronous.
-A response of 202 indicates an asynchronous response.
+A response of 202 indicates an asynchronous call.
 That needs to be considered when writing API calls using python or any other language.
 Please see examples in the repository Ruckus-Cloud-Python-Scripts for details.
 Any other response indicates a synchronous response.
 The read-APIs are always synchronous.